UtkarshTiwari123/btre_project/README.md

 # Btre_Project

-A listings app using Django and Python
+A property listings app using Django and Python.Currently I am working on this app.